nhamct/CNN_FL/Source code/README.md

 # Fault Localization from Defects4J

 Fault localization is a technique to help identify buggy lines from source code based on failing test cases.
-We develop a hybrid technique based on different kinds of formulas that generate statement suspiciousness.
-This project is part of the CS5704: Software Engineering (Spring 2018).

-These are:
+Baseline models:

 * Tarantula
 * Ochiai